sDenizOzturk/pixstore/README.md

 - **Minimal friction:** Start serving and caching secure images in minutes.
 - **Actively maintained:** Frequent updates and new features based on real-world needs.

-Pixstore is ideal for any project needing **secure, scalable, and high-performance image handling**—from indie webapps to enterprise SaaS.
+Pixstore is ideal for any project needing **secure, scalable, and high-performance image handling**, from indie webapps to enterprise SaaS.

 ---